Current Affairs-Topics

 • The amendment strengthens ministerial accountability and introduces a mechanism to uphold constitutional morality.

-For SSC students, it is important to note that this amendment links criminal accountability directly with executive office, which has been widely discussed in political and legal circles.
+For SSC students, it is important to note that this amendment links criminal accountability directly with the executive office, which has been widely discussed in political and legal circles.

 Opposition Concerns